 Board the Big Whale and fly to the moon.

 Fly to the Lunar Path and follow the path to the Lunar's Lair.
 After entering and recruiting FuSoYa, make the trek back to your airship and fly to Earth.

-After watching the scenes, make your way through the Giant of Bab-il until you reach the Passage, picking up the Ether1 in the chest.
+After watching the scenes, make your way through the Giant of Bab-il until you reach the Passage, picking up the Ether1 in the close chest on the right side of the Chest along the way.
 You generally want to wait until immediately before the grind fight before you do this menu.
 If you're on a step route, this is easy.
 If not, you may want to menu immediately just in case you run into the grind fight on the way.
 However, back attacks from certain enemies will be more annoying in that case.